zoff99/java_toxclient_example/README.md

 **HINT:** if you get this error ```Unsupported major.minor version 55.0``` you need to install java 11 (or higher) runtime to run the client

-## License
+## License (Project is dual licensed, you can choose the license)

-TRIfA Desktop is primarily distributed under the terms of both the GNU General Public License (version 2) and the GNU General Public License (version 3).
+TRIfA Desktop is distributed under the terms of the GNU General Public License (version 2) or the GNU General Public License (version 3).

 See LICENSE-zzGPLv2 and LICENSE-GPLv3 for details.